The Tenant Settings page of the Auth0 Dashboard allows you to configure various settings related to your Auth0 tenant.

 List of Revoked Keys: List of the last three revoked keys for your tenant.
 More data about revoked keys is available via tenant logs.

-The Advanced tab contains advanced settings that are sometimes set for tenants.
+The Advanced view contains advanced settings that are sometimes set for tenants.
 On this tab, you can also delete your tenant and cancel all associated subscriptions.

 Deleted tenants cannot be restored and the tenant name cannot be used again when creating new tenants.
-If you want to change ownership of your tenant, see Manage Auth0 Dashboard Administrators and Support-Only Users.
 If you want to reset your tenant configuration, see Delete or Reset Tenants.

 Login and logout